Hazing Awareness and Prevention Programs

 Student Education

-This law also provides amnesty to anyone who makes a good faith report after witnessing hazing or receiving information that a hazing occurred or will occur, protecting them against sanctions or punishment for related hazing violations.
+Washington law also provides amnesty to anyone who makes a good faith report after witnessing hazing or receiving information that a hazing occurred or will occur, protecting them against sanctions or punishment for related hazing violations unless the person reporting was directly engaged in the planning, directing or act of hazing reported.

 Employee Education